 New walking and cycling trails have been opened up in the buffer zone.
-The most popular being the Bamhni Dadar trail for sunset views.
+The most popular is the Bamhni Dadar trail for sunset views.

 This is an exciting idea.
 I’ve encountered a tiger on the outskirts of Kanha before.
 Higher demand for Safari space could mean that yet more surrounding land might be made available for protection.

-One hour elephant rides are possible, so too are night patrols and elephant bathing.
+One-hour elephant rides are possible, and so too are night patrols and elephant bathing.

 This is the National Parks booking page

-In Madya Pradesh, the rules are similar for each park and the fees are the same.
+In Madhya Pradesh, the rules are similar for each park and the fees are the same.
 The difference is the number of jeeps allocated for walk-in visitors, they vary from park to park.

 About Bandhavgarh National Park

 Overlooked by Bandhavgarh fort, the park is 448 sq km of rocky hills dominated by dense sal forests and lowland meadows.
 It’s a compact park but packs a punch.
-There are more tigers per sq km than anywhere else on earth.
+Bandhavgarh NP has the highest density of tigers per sq km than anywhere else on earth.
 The wildlife is prolific.

-Chinkara and four-horned gazelle are also present but I haven’t seen any.
+Chinkara (Indian gazelle) and chousingha (four-horned antelope) are also present, but I haven’t seen any.

 Leopards exist but are rarely seen.
 They keep a low profile around tigers.
 Wild dogs (dholes) are also present and you may encounter a pack if you are very lucky.
 You are more likely to spot jackals.

 There are also jungle cats and sloth bears.
-Both need luck to find.
+Both need some luck to find them.
 The former because they are so small, the latter, because they are nocturnal.